The Third Trimester

 Position, growth, and development of the fetus

-Height of the fundus (top of the uterus)
+Height of the top of the uterus (fundus)

-As you begin the third trimester, your healthcare provider or midwife may change the
+As you start the third trimester, your healthcare provider or midwife may change the

-schedule of your prenatal visits from monthly to every 2 weeks.
-Your prenatal visits
+schedule of your prenatal visits from every month to every 2 weeks.
+Your visits may

-may be scheduled once every week in the last month.
-This schedule will depend on your
+be scheduled once every week in the last month.
+This schedule will be based on your

-medical condition, the growth and development of the fetus, and your healthcare provider or midwife's
+health condition, the growth and development of the fetus, and your provider's or midwife's

 What to expect during the third trimester

-The third trimester marks the home stretch, as the mother-to-be prepares for the delivery
+The third trimester marks the home stretch, as you get ready for the birth of your

-of her baby.
-The fetus is continuing to grow in weight and size and the body systems
+baby.
+The fetus continues to grow in weight and size, and the body systems finish

-finish maturing.
-The mother may feel more uncomfortable now as she continues to gain
+maturing.
+You may feel more uncomfortable now.
+You will continue to gain weight and

-weight and begins to have false labor contractions (called Braxton-Hicks contractions).
+begin to have false labor contractions (Braxton-Hicks contractions).

-During the third trimester, it is a good idea to start taking childbirth classes in
+During the third trimester, it's a good idea to start taking childbirth classes to

-preparation for the big day.
-This is especially true in the case of first pregnancies.
+get ready for the big day.
+This is especially true if this is your first pregnancy.